shazow/wifitui/README.md

 ```

-Or if you have nix, you can run the latest code in one command:
+If you have nix, you can run the latest code in one command:

 ```
 nix run github:shazow/wifitui